 Celebrities scheduled to appear throughout the competition include Tony winner Victoria Clark, Tony nominee Robert Cuccioli, two-time Tony winner Katie Finneran, Shalita Grant, Ann Harada, Tony winner Harriet Harris, Andy Karl, Ron Kunene, Tshidi Manye, Christopher McDonald, Judy McLane, Mark Nelson, Billy Porter and three-time Emmy Award nominee Peter Scolari.

+The show is also scheduled to feature a special encore appearance by “Officer Lockstock and Little Sally” ( Don Richard and Jennifer Cody) and a national touring show presentation, choreographed by Courtney Young and featuring bonnets from the tours of Les Misérables and Mary Poppins.
 Two-time Academy Award winner Tom Hanks, Grammy Award winner Cyndi Lauper and four-time Tony Award winner Harvey Fierstein will present the top fundraising and best presentation awards at the April 23 performance.
 Two-time Tony winner Nathan Lane and Tony winner Andrea Martin will introduce the competition's judges.

 The Easter Bonnet judges include two-time Tony-winning costume designer Gregg Barnes; choreographer Josh Bergasse; Grammy Award nominee Deborah Cox; Tony nominee Constantine Maroulis; Tony winner Cady Huffman; Paul Libin, executive vice president of Jujamcyn Theaters and president of Broadway Cares/Equity Fights AIDS' Board of Directors; Emmy winner Holland Taylor; and Michael Urie as well as Hollis Stern and Peg Wendlandt, who both won their spots by being high bidders on exclusive VIP packages at the 26th Annual Broadway Flea Market & Grand Auction in September.